tamu-edu/it-cloud-docs/src/cps/email/faq.md

 For more information, see the [DMARC Check](./checker.md) and [DMARC Report](./reporting.md) pages.
 ```

+## What if I send mail from a third party and have CNAME in TAMU's DNS?

+In order to ensure delivery of your messages, you will need to follow TAMU's email security standards.
+Specifically, you will need to:

+- Create an SPF DNS TXT record in the third party's DNS
+- Enable DKIM signing

 ## What should my SPF record look like?

 All `tamu.edu` subdomains should be configured to inherit from the root `tamu.edu` domain and should be set to: